Sustainable Tips for Alsace Christmas Market Road Trip

 Thann Christmas Market

-When we first entered a market along Place du Bungert, we were welcomed through a festive tunnel lit up with Christmas lights and decorations.
+We entered our first market along Place du Bungert, welcomed through a festive tunnel with Christmas lights and decorations.
 The market stalls were full of unique handmade goods along with traditional souvenirs.
-We all bought some hand-knit hats and gloves to keep us warm throughout the season.
+We all bought hand-knit hats and gloves to keep us warm throughout the season.
+We meandered through Thann, checking out the other smaller markets.

 2022 Thann Christmas Market Dates and Times